DannyJaJr/Truckload-and-Dispatch/README.md

 ## Explanations of the technologies used
 1. Technologies used: Python, HTML, JacaScript Bootstrap,  Django, NGROk for local hosting, Django-extensions for scripts.
+2. Ngrok for all HTTP traffic running over your tunnels local server, update loads from all users, and text messages
 ### function to create static truc default the users removed all created load
 ````````
 def run():